Daniel-Abrecht/protocolloadfallbackhandler/README.md

 | ------ | ----------- |
 | getNativeURI(element) | Get the URI the browser actually used to get the resource from |
 | setNativeURI(element,uri) | Set the URL to load, but don't modify the true URI of the resource or what getSource returns. |

+## Events

+While the ProtocolLoadFallbackHandler tries to stop the propagation of error events if a fallback is available and creates one if an unrecoverable error occures, it's not reliable.
+Because of this, if all fallbacks fail, it will also create a custom "loaderror" event, which is an instance of ErrorEvent.
+The "loaderror" event is cancellable.
+The ProtocolLoadFallbackHandler only sets the loadState property of an element to "loaderror" if the "loaderror" event wasn't cancelled.
+Other events indicating the start, end, etc. of resource loading should work as expected.